wchan2/presentations/courses/ccny_csc322_fall_2018/assignments/presentations.md

 2. Planning
     1. What software development methodology did you choose?
 Why?
     2. What were some of the milestones that you set?
 Why?
+    3. What are some tools your team decided to use?
+Why?
 3. Requirements
     1. List the important user stories and breakdown of your project eg. login is standard and not important to the feature set but searching for a product to buy as part of an eCommerce application could be important
 4. Technical Design